terribleben/lantern-engine/README.md

 - It makes it easy to load and unload textures.
 - It contains utilities for drawing primitives and textures.
 - It can draw text using fixed-width texture fonts.
+- It can synthesize real-time audio, either generative or from samples.
 - It has some basic geometry utilities.
 - It understands basic kinematics.
 - It allows you to design different views which can take control of the graphics loop and hand it off to one another.